 The number of applications will vary by individual, but Bolles students apply to an average of between 5 and 6 colleges.
 We recommend that each student apply to anywhere from 2 or 3 to no more than 6 or 8 carefully chosen colleges.
 Especially as “demonstrated interest” (see above) plays an increasing role in the admission process, it is better for students to apply to fewer colleges and “show those colleges the love.”

-Early Action programs are non-binding and enable the student to learn of an admission decision relatively early in the senior year (usually December) without committing to a particular college or university until May.
+Early Action programs are non-binding and enable the student to learn of an admission decision relatively early in the senior year (usually December) without committing to a particular college or university.
 Early Action applications are typically due in November.
 A handful of schools have Restrictive or Single-Choice Early Action (REA) programs.
 Under such a plan, the student agrees to submit only one Early Action application to that school and no other, yet without committing to attend the college if accepted.
 Other applications can be submitted for Regular Decision.

 Early Decision is a program in which a student makes a binding commitment to attend the college or university if accepted.
 Early Decision applications are generally due in November of the senior year, and the student will receive one of three decisions (admit, defer, deny) in December.
 Since the deadlines are so early, it is vital that a student applying under Early Decision have done a great deal of research and be absolutely convinced that the college is an ideal match.
 While an applicant gains a statistical advantage by applying under an Early Decision plan, he or she risks committing to a college in October when, six months later, a very different choice might be made.
 Early Decision II programs are also available at many colleges, in which the application is not due until January and a decision is rendered in February.

 Most large state universities, and many private colleges and universities, notify their applicants of the admission decision on a “rolling” basis.
 This means that, a few weeks after the application has been submitted, a student will receive a decision.
 However, the student does not have to commit to attending the college until May 1.